Triumphal entry into Jerusalem: Scholarly interpretation

 There is a general agreement among scholars that Jesus did enter Jerusalem and was acclaimed by his supporters.
-However, according to Agnostic scholar Bart D. Ehrman, there are several reasons why it is improbable that the entry happened in such a triumphal and glorious way as transmitted by the canonical gospels, and some elements may have been invented for theological purposes.
+(Note: However, according to Agnostic scholar Bart D. Ehrman, there are several reasons why it is improbable that the entry happened in such a triumphal and glorious way as transmitted by the canonical gospels, and some elements may have been invented for theological purposes.)

 All four canonical Gospels contain an account of the triumphal entry, which according to Ehrman, passes the criterion of multiple attestation in order to (re)construct the historical Jesus.
-There are, however, contradictions between the Gospels, with each account telling a different story of how the triumphal entry occurred.
+As ancient histories and biographies could display flexibility when reporting events, each gospel tells separate accounts with differences while lining up with the writing practices of antiquity.

 The crowd and geography

 Synoptic Gospels

-According to the preceding narratives in the Synoptic Gospels (Matthew 20:29; Mark 10:46, and Luke 18:35–36), an ever-growing large crowd of people had been following Jesus and his Twelve Disciples around by the time they departed from Jericho, where Jesus healed one or two blind men who also joined the crowd, and set out on their way to Jerusalem via Bethphage and Bethany on the Mount of Olives.
+According to the preceding narratives in the Synoptic Gospels (Matthew 20:29; Mark 10:46, and Luke 18:35–36), an ever-growing crowd of people had been following Jesus and his Twelve Disciples by the time they departed from Jericho, where Jesus healed one or two blind men who also joined the crowd, and set out on their way to Jerusalem via Bethphage and Bethany on the Mount of Olives.
 Osborne 2010 stated that Jericho was traditionally a place for pilgrims to cross the Jordan River on the way to the Passover festival in Jerusalem, so the presence of many people travelling in the same direction would have been 'natural', but the texts (e.g., Matthew 20:29) specifically say that a large crowd was following Jesus, "undoubtedly as a result of his fame in Galilee".
 After Jesus mounted (a) donkey(s), these people accompanying Jesus started shouting "Hosanna!" and prophecy-related statements (according to Luke 19:37 upon passing the Mount of Olives).